HeroicKatora/rfcs/text/0000-delayed-reference.md

   of explicit other concepts inferred from this that any temporary reference creation eventually cast to pointer is defined should be considered.
-This reasoning would gain an explicit approval as long as the type is never explicitely cast to/ascribed with/used as a reference.
+This reasoning would gain an explicit approval as long as the type is never explicitly cast to/ascribed with/used as a reference.

 * It provides type-level reasoning powers and definitions that allows removal of `unsafe` from safe operations.
 The operation of dereferencing a pointer to